mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/release-notes/kubernetes-base-addon/index.md

     - Allow configuring scopes.
 Drop `offline_access` scope as it is not used.

 -   Elasticsearch-curator:
-    - Add and enable curator to remove old indexes from ElasticSearch, freeing up storage.
+    - Add and enable curator to remove old indexes from Elasticsearch, freeing up storage.

 -   Fluent-bit:
     - Disable audit log collection.
 In production clusters the audit log can bloat the number of fields in an index.
 This causes filling of resource limits and throttling.
 This collection is pending further investigation.